coldfumonkeh/oauth2/README.md

 You can easily create your own additional providers.
 If you do, please make a pull request to add them back into the main repository for others to benefit.

 To do so, take a look at one of the existing provider components.
-These extend the core, and will always need their own `init`, `buildRedirectToAuthURL` and `makeAccessTokenRequest` methods to make sure the correct required values are sent through to the providers API.
+These extend the core and will always need their own `init`, `buildRedirectToAuthURL` and `makeAccessTokenRequest` methods to make sure the correct required values are sent through to the providers API.